History of ExxonMobil: Standard Oil Company of New Jersey (1911–1973)

 Since the 1911 Standard Oil Trust breakup, Jersey Standard used the trademark Esso, a phonetic pronunciation of the initials "S" and "O" in the name Standard Oil, as one of its primary brand names.
 However, several of the other Standard Oil spinoffs objected to the use of that name in their territories, and successfully got the U.S. federal courts in the 1930s to ban the Esso brand in those states.
 In those territories where the ban was in force, Jersey Standard instead marketed its products under the Enco or Humble names.

+In the early stages of World War II, some of Standard Oil of New Jersey's product supplied the fuel-poor Axis powers.

 In 1947, Jersey Standard and Royal Dutch Shell formed the joint venture Nederlandse Aardolie Maatschappij BV for oil and gas exploration and production in the Netherlands.
 In 1948, Jersey Standard acquired interests in the Arab-American Oil Company (Aramco).

 Humble Oil became a wholly owned subsidiary of Jersey Standard and was reorganized into the United States marketing division of Jersey Standard in 1959.
 In 1967, Humble Oil purchased all remaining Signal stations from Standard Oil Company of California (today known as Chevron) In 1969, Humble Oil opened a refinery in Benicia, California, of which today is owned by Valero Energy.

 In Libya, Jersey Standard made its first major oil discovery in 1959.

 Exxon Chemical Company (originally named Enjay Chemicals) was established in 1965.

 In 1955, when Fortune released its first Fortune 500 list, Jersey Standard both before and after it rebranded as Exxon was one of the top five companies on Fortune 500 between the first edition of the list and the year of its merger with Mobil and reaching the #1 spot on the list a few years between 1970 and 1995.

 In 1965, Jersey Standard started to acquire coal assets through its affiliate Carter Oil (later renamed Exxon Coal, U.S.A.).
 For managing the Midwest and Eastern coal assets in the United States, the Monterey Coal Company was established in 1969.
 Carter Oil focused on the developing synthetic fuels from coal.
 In 1966, it started to develop the coal liquefaction process called the Exxon Donor Solvent Process.
 In April 1980, Exxon opened a 250-ton-per-day pilot plant in Baytown, Texas.
 The plant was closed and dismantled in 1982.